lymhust/Lua-FFI-Example/README.md

-# Lua FFI example: using TH lib in Lua.
+# Lua FFI Example: Using TH Lib in Lua.